Arisophy/django-searchview/README.md

 # django-searchview
-SearchView is a multiple inheritance class of Form and ListView
+SearchView is a multiple inheritance class of FormView and ListView

 When I wanted to make a Search Page with class based View of Django, the first choice was using FormView and ListView.
 But, I wanted to display search form and results list in one page.